yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 Above algorithm is generic enough to work well with many different machine learning technique, And it is perfectly good technique to use in many real world problems!
 However there are still following improvements we could make:
-- We still have to define the mapping _y_ to some function of _x_ with co-officiants (_parameters_). (e.g., we defined _y_ to be polynomial of _x_ in above code)
+- We still have to define the mapping _y_ to some function of _x_ with coefficients (_parameters_). (e.g., we defined _y_ to be polynomial of _x_ in above code)
 - Above step requires hand-engineering to perform feature analysis and put mapping with appropriate relations with dependent features.
 So called _feature engineering_.
 - The relationship of function is still linear combination of the input features.

 ## Solving with Neural Network

 We make improvements to gradient optimization and use _neural network_, a generic framework build upon combining many _neurons_, an inspiration from how a human brain might learn anything.
 Any function we want to learn is the combination of many connected layers (deep) and each layers is set of neurons.
+That is why this technique is called deep learning.
 Each neuron has an input and its own parameters governing whether to be _active_ on the input.
-That is why this technique is called deep learning.

 <script src="https://gist.github.com/nomanahmedsheikh/e768067fc962e81032b8d81c7d23d58d.js"></script>